File Cache Configuration and Usage Guide (Compute-Storage Decoupled)

 Hotspot Information

-Doris collects cache hotspot information for each compute group every 10 minutes and stores it in an internal system table.
-You can view this hotspot information using query statements.
-Users can better plan their cache usage based on this information.
+Doris collects cache hotspot information for each compute group every 10 minutes and writes it to the internal system table __internal_schema.cloud_cache_hotspot.
+You can analyze hot data with the following queries to guide cache planning.

-Before version 3.0.4, the SHOW CACHE HOTSPOT statement could be used to query cache hotspot information statistics.
-Starting from version 3.0.4, the SHOW CACHE HOTSPOT statement is no longer supported for querying cache hotspot information statistics.
-Please directly query the system table __internal_schema.cloud_cache_hotspot.
+Before version 3.0.4, you could use the SHOW CACHE HOTSPOT statement to query cache hotspot information.
+Starting from version 3.0.4, that statement is no longer supported.
+Query the system table __internal_schema.cloud_cache_hotspot directly instead.

 -- Equivalent to SHOW CACHE HOTSPOT "/" before version 3.0.4